lsilvam/lab-meta-data/05_directories-templates/01-20xxxxxx_experiment/README.md

         figure or table presented
         - also include `.zip` of the raw data from more complex techniques like sequencing

-- ./notes
+- ./tag_notes
-    - this folder should contain any relevant notes taken during the experiment, and that includes:
+    - this folder should contain any relevant tag_notes taken during the experiment, and that includes:
         - pictures
         - scanned protocols
         - scanned labjournal
-    - the files should be log in the `README-notes.txt`
+    - the files should be log in the `README-tag_notes.txt`

 Other considerations:
 - everytime that is required